 Starting a business in Kenya can be a daunting task, especially if you’re working with a limited budget.
 However, with a little creativity and resourcefulness, you can start a profitable business with just 50k.
 In this article, we’ll take a look at the 17 Businesses to Start With 50k in Kenya.

-Here is a list of Businesses to Start With 50k in Kenya and make good money
+- Wrapping up list of Businesses to Start With 50k in Kenya

 Here’s to invest 50,000 Kenyan shilling